You just clicked a link to go to another website. If you continue, you may go to a site run by someone else.

 Ferrando JM, et al. World J Surg.
 2001;25:840-847.

 Henrikson CA, Sohail MR, Acosta H, et al. Antibacterial Envelope Is Associated With Low Infection Rates After Implantable Cardioverter-Defibrillator and Cardiac Resynchronization Therapy Device Replacement: results of the Citadel and Centurion Studies.
 JACC Clin Electrophysiol.
 October 2017;3(10):1158-1167.

 Blomstrom-Lundqvist C, et al. European Heart Rhythm Association (EHRA) international consensus document on how to prevent, diagnose, and treat cardiac implantable electronic device.
 Europace 2019;1–35.

 See the device manual for detailed information regarding the instructions for use, indications, contraindications, warnings, precautions, and potential adverse events.
 If using an MRI SureScanTM device, see the MRI SureScanTM technical manual before performing an MRI.
 For further information, contact your local Medtronic representative and/or consult the Medtronic website at medtronic.eu

 The envelope is intended to hold the following CIED securely to create a stable environment when implanted in the body at the following locations: Implantable Pulse Generator (IPG), Implantable Cardioverter Defibrillator (ICD) and Cardiac Resynchronization Therapy Devices (CRT-P and CRT-D); implant locations are pectoral, abdominal, or flank (lateral to the body midline and superior to the gluteal) regions.

-The envelope contains the ancillary medicinal substances rifampicin and minocycline, which have been shown to reduce infection in an in vivo model of bacterial challenge following surgical implantation of the device.
+The envelope contains the ancillary medicinal substance ansamycin, which has been shown to reduce infection in an in vivo model of bacterial challenge following surgical implantation of the device.